torvalds/linux/Documentation/virt/hyperv/overview.rst

 * Hyper-V translates the GPAs into "real" physical memory addresses, and creates a virtual mapping that it can use to access the memory.

-* Linux can later revoke sharing it has previously established by telling Hyper-V to set the shared GPA to zero.
+* GNU/Linux can later revoke sharing it has previously established by telling Hyper-V to set the shared GPA to zero.

 Hyper-V operates with a page size of 4 Kbytes.
 GPAs communicated to Hyper-V may be in the form of page numbers, and always describe a range of 4 Kbytes.
-Since the Linux guest page size on x86/x64 is also 4 Kbytes, the mapping from guest page to Hyper-V page is 1-to-1.
+Since the GNU/Linux guest page size on x86/x64 is also 4 Kbytes, the mapping from guest page to Hyper-V page is 1-to-1.
 On arm64, Hyper-V supports guests with 4/16/64 Kbyte pages as defined by the arm64 architecture.
-If Linux is using 16 or 64 Kbyte pages, Linux code must be careful to communicate with Hyper-V only in terms of 4 Kbyte pages.
+If GNU/Linux is using 16 or 64 Kbyte pages, GNU/Linux code must be careful to communicate with Hyper-V only in terms of 4 Kbyte pages.
 HV_HYP_PAGE_SIZE and related macros are used in code that communicates with Hyper-V so that it works correctly in all configurations.

-As described in the TLFS, a few memory pages shared between Hyper-V and the Linux guest are "overlay" pages.
-With overlay pages, Linux uses the usual approach of allocating guest memory and telling Hyper-V the GPA of the allocated memory.
+As described in the TLFS, a few memory pages shared between Hyper-V and the GNU/Linux guest are "overlay" pages.
+With overlay pages, GNU/Linux uses the usual approach of allocating guest memory and telling Hyper-V the GPA of the allocated memory.
 But Hyper-V then replaces that physical memory page with a page it has allocated, and the original physical memory page is no longer accessible in the guest VM.
-Linux may access the memory normally as if it were the memory that it originally allocated.
-The "overlay" behavior is visible only because the contents of the page (as seen by Linux) change at the time that Linux originally establishes the sharing and the overlay page is inserted.
-Similarly, the contents change if Linux revokes the sharing, in which case Hyper-V removes the overlay page, and the guest page originally allocated by Linux becomes visible again.
+GNU/Linux may access the memory normally as if it were the memory that it originally allocated.
+The "overlay" behavior is visible only because the contents of the page (as seen by GNU/Linux) change at the time that GNU/Linux originally establishes the sharing and the overlay page is inserted.
+Similarly, the contents change if GNU/Linux revokes the sharing, in which case Hyper-V removes the overlay page, and the guest page originally allocated by GNU/Linux becomes visible again.

-Before Linux does a kexec to a kdump kernel or any other kernel, memory shared with Hyper-V should be revoked.
+Before GNU/Linux does a kexec to a kdump kernel or any other kernel, memory shared with Hyper-V should be revoked.
 Hyper-V could modify a shared page or remove an overlay page after the new kernel is using the page for a different purpose, corrupting the new kernel.
-Hyper-V does not provide a single "set everything" operation to guest VMs, so Linux code must individually revoke all sharing before doing kexec.
+Hyper-V does not provide a single "set everything" operation to guest VMs, so GNU/Linux code must individually revoke all sharing before doing kexec.
 See hv_kexec_handler() and hv_crash_handler().
 But the crash/panic path still has holes in cleanup because some shared pages are set using per-CPU synthetic registers and there's no